 So began my stewardship, I studied every paper, sent from the different Secretaries or Senators, and tried to digest and present in tabloid form the things that, despite my vigilance, had to go to the President.
 I, myself, never made a single decision regarding the disposition of public affairs.
 The only decision that was mine was what was important and what was not, and the very important decision of when to present matters to my husband.

-So basically, it would be a completely unprecedented move for Trump to be actually removed from office because his behavior.
-Or, unpresidented.
-Whichever way you want to look at it.
+So basically, it would be a completely unprecedented move for Trump to be actually removed from office because of his behavior.

 Ironically, Trump apparently was not aware of the 25th Amendment until quite recently.

-Two sources told Vanity Fair that former chief strategist Steve Bannon had explain to the president that he shouldn't be nervous about impeachment, but rather the 25th Amendment.
+Two sources told Vanity Fair in October 2017 that former chief strategist Steve Bannon had to explain to the president that he shouldn't be nervous about impeachment, but rather the 25th Amendment.

 Trump reportedly responded: "What's that?"

-Other sources added that the president is “unstable,” “losing a step,” and “unraveling.”
-They complained that he is often in a bad mood and has a difficult time remaining focused.
+Throughout his term, sources have claimed the president is “unstable,” “losing a step,” and “unraveling,” adding that he’s often in a bad mood and has a difficult time remaining focused.

 The 25th Amendment doesn’t try to specify in great detail what might count as a disability, but does try to in effect identify who and how we go about the process.
 Here's the key point: The vice president is the pivot in the whole process.
-Unless the vice president puts himself — maybe one day, herself — forward, no one else can really basically, at least within the 25th Amendment framework, proclaim an unwilling president "disabled."
+Unless the vice president puts himself — maybe one day, herself — forward, no one else can really, at least within the 25th Amendment framework, proclaim an unwilling president ‘disabled.’

-Hmmm.
-The likelihood of Pence — or any Republican in government — declaring Trump "disabled" seems like a stretch at best.
-But 2017 has been a strange, strange, surprising time, so never say never.
+The likelihood of Pence — or any Republican in government — declaring Trump "disabled" seems like a stretch at best, but in light of recent events, it’s not impossible.